hyoo-ru/mam_mol/dom/jsx/readme.md

 # $mol_dom_jsx

-JSX adapter for [$mol_dom_make](../make), that makes DOM tree.
-If global unique id is provided, uses already exists element with this id from document.
+JSX adapter that makes DOM tree.
+Generates global uniue ids for every dom-element by components tree with ids.
+Can reuse an existing nodes by guids when used inside `$mol_dom_jsx_attach`.

 ## Interface